The Committee of Fifty for the Investigation of the Liquor Problem was formed to study Scientific Temperance Instruction.

 The goal was to “obtain valuable expert opinions from practically the entire scientific world” regarding Scientific Temperance Instruction.11

 A number of the scholars opposed the consumption of alcohol.
-Nevertheless, every respondent from the APS except one opposed Scientific Temperance Instruction.
-The strong conviction of a number was that it resulted “in more evil than good.”12
+But every respondent from the APS except one opposed STI.
+The strong conviction of many was that it resulted “in more evil than good.”12

 Dr. Auguste Forel

-The committee expressed concern over the ideological and propagandistic of the Scientific Temperance Instruction movement.
+The committee expressed concern over the ideological and propagandistic of the STI movement.

 As is generally the case when feeling and prejudice run high, the temptation has been irresistible to either manufacture evidence or stretch it over points that it does not cover.
 To call “scientific” everything that happens to agree with [its] particular prejudices, and to relegate to the limbo of human error all the evidence that appears for the other side.14